Skip to content

 When to act

-• EAV reached (100 points): Introduce controls — tool rotation, job rotation, lower-vibration equipment, health surveillance
+• EAV reached (100 points): Introduce controls — tool rotation, job rotation, lower-vibration equipment, health surveillance.
+For the full menu of options ranked by effectiveness, see our guide to HAVS control measures.

 • ELV reached (400 points): Stop the worker using vibrating tools immediately for the rest of the shift.
 Investigate and update your risk assessment.